iluvjava/Maths/Notebook 2.0/AMATH 515/Duality/Duality (Example Transformation).md

 \end{cases} \tag{3}
 $$

-What we showed, is the idea of complementary slackness, and this is the same kind of idea that pops up for the duality theorem for the Linear Programming problem.
+What we showed, is the idea of **Complementary Slackness**, and this is the same kind of idea that pops up for the duality theorem for the Linear Programming problem.
 Up until now, it doesn't lead to the algorithm yet, more clever tricks are needed for an implementable, newton based solving algorithm for it.
 It's called Interior Points Method, which is often used in practice.

+**Note**:
+There are other ways of transforming, for example one can introduce slack variable, and then use the equality constraint as the function under Fenchel Transform.

 ---
 ### **Linear Programming**